Without Connection, Innovation Cannot Thrive

 We also know of businesses that are choosing to move some of their work and their functions off shore so they can remain under the threshold.
 This is completely counterintuitive to growing regional communities, however the burden of that tax is forcing them to take this action.

 The other impact of the low Payroll Tax Threshold is that the tax is money that otherwise would have stayed in the regional area, but instead it is sent straight to Treasury.
-Prior to the recent state election, one of our members, The Wheatbelt Business Network asked their members about the Payroll Tax Thresholds and what implications it had on their business currently, and their business plans going forward.
-Aside from the constrictive mature of this tax, if you calculated the total amount of payroll tax, just from 8 businesses it equates to $1,057,000 leaving the Wheatbelt.
+Prior to the 2017 state election, one of our members, The Wheatbelt Business Network asked their members about the Payroll Tax Thresholds and what implications it had on their business currently, and their business plans going forward.
+Aside from the constrictive nature of this tax, if you calculated the total amount of payroll tax, just from 8 businesses it equates to $1,057,000 leaving the Wheatbelt.

 Regional Business Communities – Entrepreneurial, Resilient and Resourceful

 It is very difficult to talk generally about business communities in regional Western Australia as they cover so many different sector types, are all different shapes and sizes and all have their own personalities.
 That being said, what we do know is that regional WA is where all of the economic generators of this state are found, and ensuring all of our regional towns and cities are supported and developed to their potential is vital for the state, and the nation.

 We also know that regional business communities are extremely entrepreneurial.
 Often this is out of necessity, but also it can be because the type of person that takes on a challenging business concept or opportunity has that nature.
 Either way the sometimes isolated locations, trying economic conditions and smaller communities often produce great technological advances or new ideas in the way we do business.
 You only have to look at farming practises of today, compared to thirty years ago to see this in effect.